 When targeting specific symptoms, counseling or therapy can range from 8 to 25 sessions.
 The number of sessions for a normal patient will depend on frequency of appointments and severity of problems.

 Complete the Counseling Process with Michigan Counseling Centers

-Michigan Counseling Centers provides counseling services from two offices, located in Bloomfield and Taylor, Michigan.
+Michigan Counseling Centers provides counseling services in Taylor, Michigan.
 If you are located nearby, schedule a consultation now to start the counseling process.
 Our office staff will help you schedule an appointment and answer any questions you may have.
 During your counseling sessions, our counselors will make sure that you are comfortable throughout the entire process.